JordanTaylorJ/board-builder/README.md

 ## Features:
 * Homepage display with navigation panel
-* Step-by-step guide to build out your board.
+* Step-by-step guide to build out your board
 * List created boards
 * Delete for each build